 - This technique is vital during live incident response scenarios.

-6. Extracting Data with awk and sed
+Example 6: Extract Data with awk and sed

 Scenario 1: Extracting Specific Fields from Log Data

-You are monitoring an NGINX access log and want to isolate the IP addresses and URLs being requested.
+For instance, you are monitoring an NGINX access log and want to isolate the IP addresses and URLs being requested.

 Command: